saleebm/copt-dev/docs/data.md

 7. Use `data/static/*.json` files storing the JSON objects containing the structured data
 8. Use `prisma/scripts/*.ts` files with methods to update the database
-9. Run scripts programmatically in pre-build/production script
+9. Run scripts programmatically in pre-build/production script (sitemap, any preloading of markdown, etc.)

 ### Dynamic data